LAKE COUNTY VETERINARY CLINICS

 Why is good dental care important for your pet?

-The primary goals of veterinary dentistry are to stop pain and to preserve function in your pet’s mouth.
-Most pets with a painful mouth are never treated because their pain is hidden.
-You or I can tell our dentist when we hurt, but your pet can’t.
+The primary goals of veterinary dentistry are to have a pain-free comfortable mouth with normal function.
+Most pets are stoic and do not show pain therefore, the pain is often hidden.
+You can tell your dentist when your tooth hurts, but your pet can’t.

-The most common symptoms of oral pain in a pet are increased mouth odor “bad breath”, loss of playfulness and increased sleeping to “get away” from the pain.
+The most common symptoms of oral pain in a pet are increased mouth odor, otherwise known as “bad breath”, loss of playfulness, and increased sleeping to “get away” from the pain.
 Many pets show reluctance to eat dry food or chew treats they once enjoyed.
 Your pet will commonly act “old” when they have a painful mouth.
-Curing the pain will give your pet a new quality of life they haven’t had for years.
+Determining if the pet’s pain is related to the teeth and providing treatment will give your pet a new quality of life.

 The most common health problem in dogs and cats is periodontal disease.
 This chronic infection of the gum tissue and jawbone commonly results in abscessed teeth that will have a “domino effect” on nearby teeth.
-Just like for our good oral health, your pet needs good home dental care, appropriate diet and treats and regular care by your pet’s dental professional to help prevent periodontal disease.
+Just like for our good oral health, your pet needs good home dental care, appropriate diet and treats, and regular care by your pet’s dental professional to help prevent periodontal disease.
 Twice yearly dental examinations by your veterinarian can detect problems early.
-Professional dental cleanings (with x-rays when necessary) are performed by your veterinarian when needed to control periodontal disease.
+Professional dental cleanings with full mouth dental x-rays are necessary as 60% of the tooth is located under the gumline.
+These are performed to assist in periodontal therapy if needed.
 Small dogs are much more commonly affected and seriously impacted by this hidden chronic infectious disease.
-A promising vaccine has been developed, and is being evaluated, in the hope of reducing this disease in dogs.
 Many pets suffer and lose teeth unnecessarily to this disease because regular preventive care gets “put off” until the future.

-Dogs commonly suffer from fractured (broken) teeth that become infected, abscessed and create chronic misery.
-Dogs break teeth by chewing or picking up hard objects including rocks, bones, metal objects or nylon chew toys.
+Dogs commonly suffer from fractured (broken) teeth that become infected, abscessed, and create chronic misery.
+Dogs break teeth by chewing or picking up hard objects including rocks, bones, metal objects, or nylon chew toys.
 Never let your dog chew on an object unless it is soft enough for you to bend it in your hands.
 There are only two ways to treat broken teeth to prevent them from developing tooth root abscesses in the jawbone.
-They can be saved with surgery, or they need to be extracted completely.
+They can be saved with surgery or need to be extracted completely.
 Not providing care for these broken teeth results in lifelong pain for your pet.

 Good dental care for your pet is a joint responsibility between you and your veterinarian.
-Daily home dental care, appropriate foods and chew treats can help your pet at home.
+Daily home dental care, appropriate foods, and chew treats can help your pet at home.
 Your pet will need regular examinations and professional dental care when necessary to help prevent years of silent suffering with hidden chronic dental disease.
-Your pet will live years longer, have a happy life and will return your love with big, wet, sweet-smelling kisses!
+Your pet will live years longer, have a happy life, and will return your love with big, wet, sweet-non-smelling kisses!

 Pet Dental Cleanings

-Here at Lake County Veterinary Clinics, PLLC we provide exceptional and comprehensive dental care for your pet, which is an important factor in living its best life, happy and healthy!
+Here at Lake County Veterinary Clinics, PLLC, we provide exceptional and comprehensive dental care for your pet, which is an important factor in living their best life, happy and healthy!